-Unrecovered Investment in Pension
+Unrecovered Investment in Annuity

-If a retiree had contributed to the cost of a pension or annuity, the retiree can exclude from income a part of each payment received as a tax-free return of the retiree's investment.
-If the retiree dies before the entire investment is recovered, any unrecovered investment can be deducted on the retiree's final income tax return.
+A retiree who contributed to the cost of an annuity can exclude from income a part of each payment received as a tax-free return of the retiree's investment.
+If the retiree dies before the entire investment is recovered tax free, any unrecovered investment can be deducted on the retiree's final income tax return.
 Get Publication 575, Pension and Annuity Income, for more information about the tax treatment of pensions and annuities.